-The conditional offer is subject to the Acceptance Form being signed by the successful Scholar, the Academic Supervisor, HEI and Employment Mentor and returned to the Council on time.
+The conditional offer is subject to the Acceptance Form being signed by the successful Scholar, the HEI, the Supervisor, Mentor and returned to the Council on time.
+Subject to meeting the conditions of offer, all Scholarships will commence on 2 September 2019.